influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/shell.md

 > **Note:** The versions of InfluxDB and the CLI should be identical.
 If not, parsing issues can occur with queries.

 You can now enter InfluxQL queries as well as some CLI-specific commands directly in your terminal.
+To enter Flux queries, you need to set the [-type](#type) option to `flux`.
 You can use `help` at any time to get a list of available commands.
 Use `Ctrl+C` to cancel if you want to cancel a long-running InfluxQL query.

 ## Environment Variables